 Break your goal down into steps

-If you have set a strong genealogy goal, then chances are, you’re already seeing some concrete steps you can take to achieve that goal.
+If you have set a strong genealogy goal, then you’re probably seeing some concrete steps you can take.
 Breaking down large goals into smaller steps is a handy way to stay motivated.
 If digitizing your photos and editing them is your goal, why not break it down by photo album or box?
 Or, if you’re concentrating on one specific branch or person, why not start with them?

 If your genealogy goal is to write your family history, start with an outline and then break it down into chapters or sections.
 Or, how about a blog post per week?
 Choose something that is realistic for you based on what you want to accomplish, how much time you have, skill level and interest.